gurbyz/power-wheel-card/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **Dev console debug output**
-Copy the complete output of the card that is logged to your dev console when the card is in *debug mode*.
+Add `debug: true` to your card parameters.
+Copy the complete output of the card that is logged to your dev console.
-To activate debug mode add `debug: true` to your card parameters.
-To open the developer console you can press F12 in most browsers.

 Example: power-wheel-cardVersion: 0.0.10Lovelace resource: power-wheel-card.js?v=0.0.10HA version: 0.87.1Report issues here: ...etc...